-I often look at my counterparts, and am overwhelmed with pride.
+Often pride overwhelms me when looking at my counterparts.
 It means the world to me to know others in my field are making it big.
-When I’m asked why I’m not as “big” as certain others, I always smile.
+I smile when asked “why aren’t you as ‘big’ as others?”
 I’m a huge success in so many ways, the biggest one is being a mother who puts her kids first every time.
 If it means I am not a bigger success than people think I should be, so be it.

 Behind the Scenes: Being okay with not being a bigger success

 In a world filled with so many of us in the professional blog field, or as I prefer to call myself a digital publisher, there’s so many success stories.
 Contrary to what a lot of people out there believe, I consider myself a success.
 When I first started in this field, I knew nothing about social media.
-I had no followers, no readers, and my writing was never seen!
 Since 2009, I’ve become rather savvy in this world of social influence.
 I’ve a rather large social media community, and interaction with my community is always increasing.
 I’m a success.
 Yet, I still get the same question “You’re talented, why aren’t you a big success, like ‘so-and-so’?”

 LIFE is why I’m not a big success, like ‘so-and-so.’

 I’ve made different life choices!
 People have no idea what goes on behind the scenes of November Sunflower, as far as opportunities go.
 The truth is, I say no to many opportunities in this business.
 More often than not, it’s for my children.
 I strive to make it to the small events, not just the larger events.
 It’s just not the way I roll.
 It’s also why I left the corporate world.